NREL/t24compliance-web/README.md

 ## Updating Libraries

-CBECC-Com Web uses Bower to manage front end assets.
+CBECC-Com Web uses Bower to manage front end libraries.
 To add a new dependency:

 * Add the dependency to the Bowerfile
     * Restrict the version if needed
 * Run `rake bower:update`
+* Commit the updated vendor/asset files

+To update the dependencies (based on version restrictions in the Bowerfile):

+* Run `rake bower:update`
-* Commit the updated vendor asset files
+* Commit the updated vendor/asset files

 ## Running